TsungMin-Chang/Chendlar/README.md

 yarn add -D eslint typescript @typescript-eslint/parser eslint-config-prettier @typescript-eslint/eslint-plugin
 ```

-3. Copy and paste the `.prettierrc.cjs` and `.eslintrc.json` from this repo to your project root.
+3. Copy and paste the `.prettierrc.cjs` and `.eslintrc.json` from previous repo to your project root.

 4. Add `format` script to `package.json`